Become an RSSA®

 Provide Social Security advisory services by becoming a Registered Social Security Analyst®.
 Help Your Clients Maximize Their Social Security.
 The cost to obtain your RSSA® is modest compared to many other education, certification, and business investment opportunities.
 Differentiate yourself and your practice and attract new clients with Social Security knowledge today.

-Enroll today and pay only $2,329 for the RSSA® Program.
+Enroll today in the RSSA® Program.